celo-org/developer-tooling/docs/command-line-interface/account.md

   new --passphrasePath some_folder/my_passphrase_file --mnemonicPath some_folder/my_mnemonic_file --addressIndex 5

+  new --derivationPath eth

+  new --derivationPath celoLegacy

+  new --derivationPath "m/44'/60'/0'"

 FLAG DESCRIPTIONS
   -n, --node=<value>  URL of the node to run commands against or an alias